T1 (SEPTA Metro): History

 The T1 was established sometime before 1887.
 On December 15, 1906, the line was integrated into the subway–surface trolley system by the Philadelphia Rapid Transit Company and was extended to 63rd & Malvern Streets.
 In 1929, it was rerouted so that it went on Landsowne and 61st rather than on Girard, replacing part of Route 44.

-In 2020, two then-Route 10 trolleys collided in West Philadelphia, injuring 46.
+In 2020, two then-Route 10 LRVs collided in West Philadelphia, injuring 46.

-In 2021, SEPTA proposed rebranding their rail transit service as "SEPTA Metro", in order to make the system easier to navigate.
-Under this proposal, the subway–surface lines would be rebranded as the "T" lines with a green color and numeric suffixes for each service and Route 10 would be renamed "T1".
-SEPTA described that "most comments were positive" in the public comment period for this rebranding project.

-SEPTA trolley modernization proposed new ALSTOM trolley vehicles, which will be delivered from 2027-2030, as well as extending the T1 to Overbrook station.
-This would make the T1 a more frequent route.
+SEPTA trolley modernization proposed new Alstom LRVs vehicles, which will be delivered from 2027 to 2030, as well as extending the T1 to Overbrook station.

 Stations and stops

-All are located in the City of Philadelphia.
+All are located in the city of Philadelphia.